sylhare/sylhare.github.io/_posts/2020-10-31-Mermaid-Diagram.md

   A ->> C : Send requested information
 ```

-By default gitlab understand the markdown formatting `mermaid` so it's pretty straightforward in your markdown file.
+By default, gitlab understand the Markdown formatting `mermaid` so it's pretty straightforward in your markdown file.
-But elsewhere like in this blog I am putting the above syntax in a `<div class="mermaid">` so that it will get picked up and rendered.
+But elsewhere like in this blog I am putting the above syntax in a `<div class="mermaid">` so that it will get picked up
+and rendered.
 (Kramdown which is the highlighting engine for jekyll and GitHub is not yet mermaid compatible).

 And here it is the rendered diagram: